CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 A wide rift occupies the eastern half of this cavern.
 A stream emerges from the western wall, cascades into the rift, and resumes its course northward.
 Several ropes are anchored to iron stakes along the western edge of the rift, leading down to the chasm floor.
 ```

-Three bugbears are stationed here, two of them diligently clearing rubble on the rift floor, while the third stands sentinel in the western portion of the cavern.
+Three Ferralkins are stationed here, two of them diligently clearing rubble on the rift floor, while the third stands sentinel in the western portion of the cavern.
 A doppelganger, masquerading as a male drow named Vhalak, oversees the operation.
-In the event of a confrontation in the main cavern, the two bugbears in the rift ascend the ropes to join the skirmish.
+In the event of a confrontation in the main cavern, the two Ferralkins in the rift ascend the ropes to join the skirmish.

 **Rift.** The rift plunges to a depth of 20 feet.
 Climbing up or down without using a rope necessitates a successful DC 10 Strength (Athletics) check.
 Should a creature fail the check by a margin of 5 or more, they plummet and sustain 1d6 bludgeoning damage for every 10 feet fallen, ultimately landing prone at the rift's base.

 #### **Developments**

-If two or more bugbears meet their end, the doppelganger endeavors to withdraw to Area 19 to warn Nezznar.
+If two or more Ferralkins meet their end, the doppelganger endeavors to withdraw to Area 19 to warn Nezznar.

 #### **Treasure**